 - jeans-purse, stuffing for pot holders, denim quilt, keep for patching other jeans, shorts, stuffing for place mats

 - lawn chair, jogging stroller material-reusable lunch bags

 My girls also have a bag of scraps from all of this so they can practice cutting and making clothes.

-Shared @ Eco-Kids Tuesday, One Project at a Time, Talent Show Tuesday, Titus 2 Tuesdays, Metamorphosis Monday, Welcome Home, The Better Mom, Made By You Monday, Monday Funday, Homestead Barn Hop, Sew Darn Crafty, Sundae Scoop, Saturday Show & Tell, Weekend Wrap Up Party, Small Footprints, Free-for-All Friday, 36th Ave., Your Green Resource, Thrifty Thursday, Simple Lives Thursday, Wow Us Wednesday, Whole Foods Wednesday, Show & Share, Works for Me Wednesday, Frugal Days, Sustainable Ways, Healthy 2day Wednesday.
+Shared @ Eco-Kids Tuesday, One Project at a Time, Talent Show Tuesday, Titus 2 Tuesdays, Metamorphosis Monday, Welcome Home, The Better Mom, Clever Chicks, Made By You Monday, Monday Funday, Homestead Barn Hop, Sew Darn Crafty, Sundae Scoop, Saturday Show & Tell, Super Saturday, Link Party Palooza, Weekend Wrap Up Party, Small Footprints, Free-for-All Friday, The Party Bunch, From the Farm Friday, All Things Thursday, 36th Ave., Your Green Resource, Simple Lives Thursday, Chic & Crafty Wow Us Wednesday, Whole Foods Wednesday, Show & Share, Works for Me Wednesday, Frugal Days, Sustainable Ways, Healthy 2day Wednesday.